-Perth Shoulder Physio are the experts in providing effective shoulder bursitis treatment in Perth.
+Perth Shoulder Physio are experts in providing shoulder bursitis treatment in Perth.
 We provide more pain relief and physio treatment for shoulder bursitis than any other shoulder injury.

 Shoulder bursitis is the most commonly diagnosed source of shoulder pain on ultrasound and MRI.
 You may have also been diagnosed with synonymous terms such as shoulder impingement or subacromial bursitis.
 Perth Shoulder Physio is regularly asked about the best physio treatment for shoulder impingement and whether subacromial bursitis treatment actually works?

-Our results prove that shoulder physio is effective in reducing shoulder pain and improving function so don’t delay, book your shoulder bursitis treatment with the experts at Perth Shoulder Physio today!
+Our results and scientific research prove that shoulder physio is effective in reducing shoulder pain and improving function.
+Book your shoulder bursitis treatment with an expert at Perth Shoulder Physio!